hms-dbmi/viv/tutorial/README.md

 ### Getting Started

-> NOTE: If you wish to view an image located on a remote machine accessible via SSH, please see the note at the end of this document about viewing images via SSH.
+> NOTE: If you wish to view an image located on a remote machine accessible via SSH, please see the note at the end of this document.

 This tutorial requires Bio-Formats [`bioformats2raw`](https://github.com/glencoesoftware/bioformats2raw) and [`raw2ometiff`](https://github.com/glencoesoftware/raw2ometiff) command-line tools.
 It's easiest to install